Why and How to Install Bar Ends On A Mountain Bike

 ● Step 8: Adjust the bar ends

 It is time to adjust everything; once you get onto your bike and start riding, your hands assume a natural position.
 You don’t want to end up with very high bar ends.
-To do this, put your MTB on the ground, then sit on it if that will make your work easier.
+To do this, put your MTB on the ground, then sit on it if it makes your work easier.

 ● Step 9: Incline the bar ends